Project Description

 The MBI Project is guided by a governance plan.
 The governance plan describes the overall governance and decision-making process for the MBI Project and its team members, partners, participants, and other individuals and organizations related to the project.
 The project, and the governance plan, are guided by a multi-faceted, inclusive, participatory, multisectoral, and interdisciplinary approach to governance and project management.

-To ensure both effective communication across the team, and that the project remains focused on its goals and guiding frameworks, the project has a well-established management structure consisting of a Project Management Committee (PMC), Administration Leadership Team (ALT), Monitoring and Evaluation Advisory Committee (MEAC), three Regional Community Advisory Committees (RCAC), and eight Work Package Teams (WPTs).
+To ensure both effective communication across the team, and that the project remains focused on its goals and guiding frameworks, the project has a well-established management structure consisting of a Project Management Committee (PMC), Administration Leadership Team (ALT), Monitoring and Evaluation Advisory Committee (MEAC), two Regional Community Advisory Committees (RCAC), and eight Work Package Teams (WPTs).

 Governance Structure